 The opposition has used previous state-backed events, such as the annual al-Quds Day in September, to denounce Ahmadinejad and his government.

 Scores of people have been killed in clashes between security forces and the protesters over the past eight months and hundreds of people have been arrested.

-The demonstrations were sparked by accusations by Mir Hussein Mousavi and Mehdi Karroubi, two defeated reformist candidates in the presidential election, of fraud and vote-rigging in the preisidential election.
+The demonstrations were sparked by accusations by Mousavi and Karroubi of fraud and vote-rigging in the preisidential election.

 Internet connections reportedly slowed to a crawl before the anniversary and text messaging services were disrupted, with the government blaming technical glitches.

 The opposition has previously used the internet and SMS messaging to organise protests and spread news and pictures of events.